Baratza Encore ESP Review (2026): Surprisingly Capable, With Caveats

 • Read real customer reviews and check the return policy before you commit

-• Also covers: baratza encore esp espresso
+• Also covers: is baratza encore esp worth the price

 • Compare value across models — the priciest option is not always the best fit